iquety/console/docs/en/04-creating-commands.md

 ### 2.4.
 Set how to use

-Specifies a hint on how this command can be used.
+Specifies a hint on how this routine can be used.
 This message will be displayed in the help information

 ```php